Moeinkhojaste/meeting-minutes-ai/README.md

 ## Privacy and limitations

-- Local copies of audio, references, annotations, transcripts, generated evaluation results, model files, secrets, and `.env` files remain ignored.
-  Audio and transcripts leave the machine when sent to Gemini.
 - Every accepted meeting is sent to Gemini first, including private meetings.
   The free Gemini tier may process or retain data under Google's current terms.
 - faster-whisper is only a technical transcription fallback.
 Transcript